 The Maryland Court of Special Appeals found in a 2-1 decision last month that a reduction of 30 percent in the survival chances of a woman with uterine cancer as the result of medical malpractice is not actionable as a matter of Maryland law.

 Marcantonio v.
 Moen is a case about the delay in diagnosing cancer.
 Plaintiff claimed that his wife died as the result of her doctors misinterpreting a sonogram and failing to order sufficient tests to follow up on the woman’s symptoms.
 Because of this failure to diagnose, the Plaintiff claims that his wife’s chances of survival went down from 80% to 50%-60%.
-So while she was statistically likely to beat the cancer even with the malpractice, she died.
+So while she was statistically likely to beat cancer even with the malpractice, she died.

-The Maryland Court of Special Appeals found that the “major issue to be decided is whether proof that a health care provider was responsible for a twenty to thirty percent reduction in the decedent’s chance of survival is sufficient to prove that the malpractice caused the death.
+The Maryland Court of Special Appeals found that the “major issue to be decided is whether proof that a health care provider was responsible for a twenty to thirty percent reduction in the decedent’s chance of survival suffices to prove that the malpractice caused the death.
 We shall hold that it is not,” wrote Judge James P. Salmon.

 You can read the opinion here or this summary of an article written by Scott Daugherty of the Capital Gazette (which contains a brief quote from me).